Novo Mesto (cycling team)

-Adria Mobil is a Continental cycling team founded in 1972 (as continental team from 2005).
+KK Novo Mesto is a Continental cycling team founded in 1972 (as continental team from 2005).
 It is based in Novo Mesto, Slovenia and it participates in UCI Continental Circuits races.

-Team is sponsored by producer of motorhomes and caravans Adria Mobil, which is also sponsoring GP Adria Mobil one day race and Tour of Slovenia.
+Team was sponsored by producer of motorhomes and caravans Adria Mobil, which is also sponsoring GP Adria Mobil one day race and Tour of Slovenia.
+Adria Mobil sponsored up to season 2025, in 2026 they left main sponsorship to municipality Novo Mesto and renamed to KK Novo Mesto (Kolesarski Klub Novo Mesto).

 History

 The team Adria Mobil started back in 1972 where the team was initially called Cycling team Novo mesto.
 In 1997 the club created a second professional cycling team this folded in 2011.